gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The Association state machine can only reach ENCRYPTED state from CRYPT PENDING state (see {{crypt-pending-state}}).
-When entering into ENCRYPTED state the T-valid timer is running and the Protection Engine has completed the KEY handshake so that encrypted data can be sent to the peer.
+When entering into ENCRYPTED state the T-valid timer is running and the protection engine has completed the KEY handshake so that encrypted data can be sent to the peer.